 To clarify this with an example, imagine gold is worth $10 per ounce when you buy it.
 If the US dollar’s value falls 10%, you’ll need $11 to buy that same ounce of gold, since the dollar has less purchasing power.

-You can begin simply with your old gold jewelry and silverware, or with gold coins from reputed companies like US Money Reserve or Goldline.
-If you?re looking for bigger and more complex investments, consult a broker for precious metal trading advice.
+You can begin simply with your old gold jewelry and silverware, or with gold coins from reputed companies.
+If you’re looking for bigger and more complex investments, consult a broker for precious metal trading advice.